-Reelfoot Lake, Tennessee's only large natural lake, is located in the northwest corner of Tennessee within 5 miles of the Mississippi River and The Great River Road.
+Reelfoot Lake, Tennessee's only large natural lake, is located in the northwest corner of Tennessee 5 miles from the Mississippi River and The Great River Road.

 During the winter of 1811-1812, massive earthquakes violently shook the area causing forest floors to sink and the Mississippi River to run backwards filling the large depression of earth with water creating Reelfoot Lake.
 This shallow, stump-filled lake is a natural fish hatchery and a favorite fishing lake for pro and recreational fishermen.